 - Severe bacterial infection.

-The end result is that one of these underlying issues limits the body’s ability to deliver on it’s oxygen requirement to tissue and organs.
+The end result is that one of these underlying issues limits the body’s ability to deliver the oxygen requirement to tissue and organs.

-In an acute, first aid emergency, the most common causes of shock are severe bleeding that the responder can see, or internal severe bleeding the responder can’t see.
-The other causes of shock should be noted too, and really, anytime there is a serious injury, the treatment of shock should be on the menu for consideration.
+In an acute first-aid emergency, the most common causes of shock are severe bleeding that the responder can see, or internal severe bleeding the responder can’t see.
+The other causes should be noted too, and really, anytime there is a serious injury, the treatment should be on the menu for consideration.

 - Poor complexion